Skip to Content

 Undergraduate

-At South Carolina, undergraduate students can pursue a minor in Linguistics.
-Courses available to students include language in society, historical linguistics, philosophy of language, acquisition of language by children, and courses devoted to the description of a particular language: English, French, German, or Spanish.
+At South Carolina, undergraduate students can pursue a minor or major in Linguistics.
+Courses available to students cover the study of sounds, forms, and meanings, as well as language in society, historical linguistics, philosophy of language, acquisition of language by children, language in AI, and courses focused on description of a particular language of interest.

 Major